alephium/docs/docs/ralph/getting-started.md

 ## Types

 Ralph is a statically typed language, but you don't need to specify the type for local variables and constants thanks to the compiler type inference.
+All types of Ralph are value types, i.e. they are always copied when they are used as function arguments or assigned.
-Currently Ralph only supports the following data types:
+Currently, Ralph only supports the following data types:

 ### Primitive Types